Psychon-Dev-Studios/psychon-dev-studios.github.io/index.md

  **[1]** When provided, TW builds can support Windows (32-bit and 64-bit Electron), macOS, Linux (64-bit Electron or NW.js).
 Mobile devices, Raspberry Pi devices, and tablets do not have native support.

  **[2]** Auto-exit allows the native window or browser tab to automatically close upon the game exiting.
 If this isn't supported, the game will exit, but the window / tab will not close.

+#### Access the wiki
+[Arachna Wiki](https://psychon-dev-studios.github.io/software/wiki/arachna) - learn all about the first game in the Arachnid Series

+[Arachna 2 Wiki](https://psychon-dev-studios.github.io/software/wiki/arachna2) - learn all about the second game in the Arachnid Series

+[Eternal Night Wiki](https://psychon-dev-studios.github.io/software/wiki/eternalNight) - learn all about Arachna 2's DLC, Eternal Night